 - 6 large fresh sage leaves, finely chopped

 - Fresh sage leaves, for garnish

 - Preheat oven to 425°F. Line a baking sheet with parchment paper.

 - In a large bowl, combine quartered potatoes, broccoli florets, carrot sticks, quartered Brussels sprouts, melted butter, garlic, sage, salt, and pepper.
 Massage the vegetables (especially the broccoli tops) to infuse the flavors from the seasoning.

 - Spread the vegetables on the baking sheet.
 Bake for 25 minutes.

 - Using the same bowl you mixed the vegetables in, toss pecans with remaining butter, garlic, and sage.
 Sprinkle with salt and pepper.

 - After vegetables have baked for 25 minutes, sprinkle sheet with seasoned pecans and bake until vegetables are tender and pecans are toasted — about 5 additional minutes.

 Sage is one of our all-time favorite herbs in the kitchen.
 The more we learn about it, the more love it.
-If you’re interested in growing your own sage, make sure to check out our indoor sage!
+If you’re interested in growing your own sage, make sure to herb garden kits!

 Psst!
 Check out our Oregano Herb Spotlight.